aliok/rambo-li-char-customization-backend/README.md

 We use Docker to distribute(through a private Docker registry) and run this application.

-Here is a short video (unfortunately in bad resolution) [![video](http://img.youtube.com/vi/-jn-wfxllyo/0.jpg)](http://www.youtube.com/watch?v=-jn-wfxllyo)
+Here is a short video about the game

+[![video](http://img.youtube.com/vi/-jn-wfxllyo/0.jpg)](http://www.youtube.com/watch?v=-jn-wfxllyo)

 ### Technique